apache/doris/docs/en/docs/query-acceleration/nereids.md

 ### known issues

-- Cannot use query cache and partition cache to accelarate query
+- Cannot use partition cache to accelarate query